RMezera001/disaster_response_pipeline_project/README.md

 -  train_classifier.py
   -  This script will load the SQL database created in the previous script and implement a natural language pipeline to categorize future messages into related categories.
 The data will be trained using the data and the model will be saved to be used in the webpage implementation.
 The process of creating this file can be seen in file 'ML Pipeline Preparation' TPNYB/html.
 -  run.py
   -  This script launches the webpage with two graphs and the implementation of the NLP model.

+## Installation

+$  pip install plotly

 ## Instructions: